Peter-Morawski/json-transform/docs/source/getting-started.rst

 .. code-block:: python

-    peter.to_json_dict()
+    from jsontransform import Serializer

+    Serializer.to_json_dict(peter)
     # result: {'age': 56, 'birthday': '1962-09-23', 'firstName': 'Peter', 'lastName': 'Parker'}

 to_json_string
 ++++++++++++++

 The :py:func:`to_json_string` function serializes the instance of an object into a JSON object and returns it as an ``str``.
-With our previously created object it will look like follows.
+With our previously created object it will look like follows:

 .. code-block:: python

-    peter.to_json_string()
+    from jsontransform import Serializer

+    Serializer.to_json_string(peter)
     # result: {"age": 56, "birthday": "1962-09-23", "firstName": "Peter", "lastName": "Parker"}

 to_json_file
 ++++++++++++

-The :py:func:`to_json_file` function serializes the instance of an object as a JSON object into a file.
+The :py:func:`to_json_file` function serializes the instance of an :py:class:`JsonObject` as a JSON document into a file.

 .. code-block:: python

+    from jsontransform import Serializer

     with open("peter.json", "w") as f:
-        peter.to_json_file(f)
+        Serializer.to_json_file(f, peter)
-        # file will contain: {"age": 56, "birthday": "1962-09-23", "firstName": "Peter", "lastName": "Parker"}
+        # the file (peter.json) will contain: {"age": 56, "birthday": "1962-09-23", "firstName": "Peter", "lastName": "Parker"}

 Deserializing
 -------------

-Just like for the serialization we have three different methods to deserialize our object:
+Just like we use the :py:class:`Serializer` to serialize a :py:class:`JsonObject`, we use the :py:class:`Deserializer` to deserialize a :py:class:`JsonObject`.
+The :py:class:`Deserializer` offers three methods to deserialize our :py:class:`JsonObject`:

 - :py:func:`from_json_dict`
 - :py:func:`from_json_string`